Brooks Robinson: Later years (1972–1977)

 Though Robinson made more errors than usual in 1974, he was batting .311 at the All-Star break.
 In the second-to-last game of the year, Robinson scored from first on a pinch-hit double by Andy Etchebarren.
-The run provided the margin of victory in a game that, coupled with a Yankee loss later that day, made the Orioles AL East champions.
+The run provided the margin of victory in a game that, coupled with a Yankee loss later that day, clinched the Orioles' AL East championship.
 Robinson batted .288 with seven home runs.
-His batting average was the best it had been since 1965, though his RBI total was at its lowest since 1959.
+His batting average was the best it had been since 1965, though his RBIs were his lowest since 1959.
 Oriole historian Ted Patterson wrote that 1974 was "his last solid season."
 The Orioles again faced the Athletics in the ALCS; in Game 1, Robinson dove to catch a ball hit by Dick Green, then threw him out at first, adding a solo home run in Baltimore's 6–1 win.
 He would bat just .083 in the series, which Oakland won in four games.

 Plagued by a sore thumb and declining ability in 1975, Robinson missed the All-Star Game for the first time since 1960.
 His batting average was .159 at one point, and on July 7, a pinch-hitter was substituted for him for the first time since 1958.
 In 144 games, he batted .201 with six home runs and 53 RBI.
 On the bright side, he led AL third basemen in fielding percentage for the 11th time.